joaocassanji/joaocassanji/README.md

 ## About Me
 ![Profile Picture](insert_your_profile_picture_url_here.jpg)

 Hello!
-I'm [Your Name], a passionate Software Engineer  with a love for cloud development.🚀 With a curious mind and an insatiable thirst for learning, I'm always seeking exciting challenges to push my limits.
+I'm João "Jo" Cassanji, a passionate Software Engineer with a love for cloud development.🚀

 ## My Skills 🛠️